 Serving Suggestions

-This blueberry compote is lovely on its own, warm or chilled.
+Just like strawberry compote, this compote is delicious on its own, warm or chilled.
 I like to serve it in pretty dessert bowls and top it with a dollop of keto whipped cream.
+When warm, I like to pour it on top of Greek yogurt, as shown in the photo below:

-It's also excellent as a filling for pannenkoeken and keto crepes or a topping for keto mini cheesecakes, almond flour pancakes, keto waffles, chaffles, Greek yogurt, frozen yogurt, or keto ice cream.
+It's also perfect as a filling for pannenkoeken and keto crepes or a topping for keto mini cheesecakes, almond flour pancakes, keto waffles, chaffles, frozen yogurt, or keto ice cream.

 Recipe Card